 What is a line of credit for construction companies?

 A line of credit for construction companies is a flexible funding option that provides construction companies with a revolving pool of funds to cover ongoing expenses across multiple projects.
-Unlike project-specific loans, it allows for continuous access to capital as needed.
+Unlike project-specific construction loans, it allows for continuous access to capital as needed.

 How do construction credits differ from a construction loan?